crsh/combitva/README.md

   * end the experiment by clicking any key
   * you have found the correct adjustments for your monitor if the actual height and the displayed height are the same
   * if not: adjust the letter_size variable and run the experiment as long as is needed to find the correct letter size
-  * then insert the five adjustments to the actual experiment in the same way as you did in the sample experiment
+  * then insert the five adjustments to the actual TVA experiment in the same way as you did in the sample experiment

 ### Data output